mnentwig/forthytwo/README.md

 ### Hardware version
 forthytwo targets the J1b CPU (16 bit opcodes, 32 bit data).
 Note that some of the opcodes differ from older version (e.g. there is no "-1" instruction).
 If in doubt, compare with "basewords.fs" from the original J1b repo.
+Notes: The default shift-register based stack implementation is fairly expensive on Xilinx (TBD should use distributed RAM or one RAM18B block)
+The +/32-bit left-right barrel shifter is probably expensive, could be done in SW at the expense of speed (possible compatible implementation: use modified core.lshift / core.rshift opcodes identified by deltaStack==2'b0 ?)

+### Result
+A non-trivial design based on the floating point library has been tested successfully on a Xilinx Artix 7.
+The J1B runs at 100 MHz with some margin (-1 speed grade).
+The critical path is: instruction memory read => J1B "store" ALU opcode => data memory write)

 ### building
 * Visual Studio: Open .sln file, "Build solution"
 * Mono on Windows: use "Open Mono command prompt" from windows start menu.
 Navigate to folder containing "buildFromMonoPrompt.bat" and run from command line